Images of Bug Bite or Sting (Pediatric) (4)

 - Apply an ice pack or cold water for a few minutes.

-- Take acetaminophen (Tylenol®) for pain and an antihistamine (diphenhydramine or chlorpheniramine) for itching, as needed.
+- Take acetaminophen (eg, Tylenol) for pain and apply topical anti-itch lotion (eg, calamine lotion) for itching, as needed.

 For insect bites: